-This really simple, yet powerful piece of technology can rescue transactions or get consumers to sign up for other deals / offers, allowing you to communicate and engage with them in future.
+This really simple, yet powerful piece of technology can rescue transactions or get consumers to sign up for other deals/offers, allowing you to communicate and engage with them in the future.

 Below are examples of two types of exit popups.

-Here is another example of an exit popup which reminds the consumer that they have items in their shopping cart, with the link to the shopping cart.
+Here is another example of an exit popup that reminds the consumer that they have items in their shopping cart, with the link to the shopping cart.